We are now accepting applications for the MSc programme in Human Factors and Systems Safety starting in 2023.

 The course begins with a learning laboratory in Lund, Sweden in January (16-20) 2023.
 The learning laboratory is mandatory for first-year master students.
 There are two more mandatory learning labs to take note of during the first year of study; in June (12-16) and in November (dates to be confirmed later).

 If you are interested in applying to the program you might also find it informative to have a look at our video with answers to some of the most frequently asked questions that we get.
 Also, please have a look at the videos with testimonials from previous students.

-This MSc is for everybody who wants to expand their knowledge and practical skills for the safety challenges of the twenty-first century.
+This programme is for everybody who wants to expand their knowledge and practical skills for the safety challenges of the twenty-first century.
 Its program offers you the latest thinking in the new view of human factors, accountability, accident models, and resilience engineering.
 The understanding of accidents, risk and safety is changing.
 We no longer see human error as cause, but as a symptom.
-We recognize the exciting possibilities of systems thinking for accident analysis and organizational improvement.
+We recognise the exciting possibilities of systems thinking for accident analysis and organisational improvement.
 We are shifting from reliability to resilience and the enhancement of adaptive capacity.
 We look for new relationships between stakeholders to create forms of accountability that do not harm safety.